 This Day In Writing History

 They first broke into the mail order book selling business in 1916 with their Little Leather Library, which contained "30 Great Books for $2.98" which were miniature reprints of classic novels "bound in limp Redcroft."
 It its first five years, the Little Leather Library sold 40,000 copies.
-After that, business slowed down, as customers were clamoring for new additions to their collection of "30 Great Books."
+After that, business slowed down, and customers clamored for new additions to their collection of "30 Great Books."